Resonaa/polygen/README.md

 ## Contributing

-Before committing, make sure to run through the checks:
+Before committing, make sure you run through all the checks:

 ```sh
 npm run build